 Cross trainers are just awesome.
 They give you an incredible full-body workout without the impact that usually comes with it.
 What more could you ask for?
-Well, that's where the rest of the benefits of a cross-trainer come from and don't worry, we're here to talk you through them.
+Well, that’s where the rest of the benefits of an elliptical cross trainer come from and don’t worry, we’re here to talk you through them.

 Want to move fast?
 Jump to the right section below.

-The second biggest benefit of the cross trainer is that it's still so versatile.
-You can use it as a cardio workout and a targeted lower or upper body workout.
+The second biggest benefit of the elliptical cross trainer is that it’s still so versatile.
+You can use it as a cardio workout and a targeted lower or upper-body workout.
 You choose where you put the emphasis.

 This is incredibly useful for deciding which muscle to work on specifically.
-Using the handles more utilises the whole body from upper to lower and works the chest shoulders and arms as well as the entire leg group.
-If the handles are not used though, your legs are worked harder, as well as your core to keep you stable.
-Different movements have different impacts, and it's vital to know.
+Using the handles utilises the whole body from upper to lower and works the chest, shoulders, arms, and the entire leg group.
+If the handles are not used, your legs are worked harder, as well as your core to keep you stable.
+Different movements have different impacts, and it’s vital to know.

 Cardio, HIIT & Strength Training – All in One

-In actual fact, it's amazingly useful for implementing high-intensity workout training.
-You can go at a steady pace for a while and then really speed things up to build your stamina, endurance, and burn off calories, depending on your workout goals.
+In actual fact, it’s amazingly useful for implementing high-intensity workout training.
+You can go at a steady pace for a while and then really speed things up to build your stamina and endurance and burn off calories, depending on your workout goals.
 The cross trainer does exactly what you do.
-There's no room for cheating, bad technique, or relying on the equipment.
+There’s no room for cheating, bad technique, or relying on the equipment.

-It doesn't stop at cardio or HIIT training either.
+It doesn’t stop at cardio or HIIT training, either.
 The cross trainer, like most cardio machines, has another big benefit.
-Variable resistance, being able to make the exercise as hard or as soft as you need means you can get your strength goals in there too.
-As your legs have to push even harder to hit more resistance, it becomes a strength workout more than anything else.
-That's an awesome way to build muscle rather than just lose weight, and it can be a great way to hit your goals in the long run.
+Variable resistance, being able to make the exercise as hard or as soft as you need, means you can get your strength goals in there too.
+As your legs push even harder to hit more resistance, it becomes a strength workout more than anything else.
+That’s an awesome way to build muscle rather than lose weight, and it can be a great way to hit your goals in the long run.

-The last thing that we'll look at is the convenience of owning a cross-trainer.
-We don't just mean it's good cardio, but it's an awesome addition to a home gym in terms of space too.
-They aren't huge, but they do work the whole body.
-Very few cardio machines can boast the same thing, and that's pretty special.
+The last thing we’ll look at is the convenience of owning a cross-trainer.
+We don’t just mean it’s good cardio, but it’s an awesome addition to a home gym in terms of space.
+They aren’t huge, but they do work the whole body.
+Very few cardio machines can boast the same thing, and that’s pretty special.

-Essentially, what it really comes down to in terms of the cross trainer's benefits is the low impact movement and high variability the exercise offers.
-No matter where you are in your fitness, cross trainers are an awesome way to work out; at home or the gym.
+Essentially, what it really comes down to in terms of benefits is the low-impact movement and high variability the exercise offers.
+No matter where you are in your fitness, cross trainers are an awesome way to work out at home or the gym.
 Give it a try and see how you find it!